japanj/pugs-detection/README.md

 ![result_viz_2](/reports/figures/gt_vs_pred/v1/region_768_1152.png)

 For the full details of model prediction output, please visit [results folder](/results/).

-## Reproducibility

-For detailed, step-by-step instructions to reproduce the results and environment, see [Reproducibility documentation](reproducibility.md).

 ## License
 The license information is divided into three sections: